NLP or Neuro-Linguistic Programming is so spot-on that most people wish they’d learned it in primary school.

 For example, when someone tells you they’re willing to help you organize a social gathering, but their voice is flat and their facial expression looks like you just invited them to an evening of electric shock torture…it’s obvious something else is going on.
 Their words said YES, but the non-verbal communication – the other 93% – said SOMETHING ELSE.

 What is Neuro-Linguistic Programming?
 The other 93% of communication.
-NLP is a system for understanding and using the communication that really matters.
+It is a system for understanding and using the kind of communication that really matters.
 Master non-verbal communication and you become a communication master!

 Most people don’t realize that communication is made of so much more than interactions between people.
 There exists an entire world of communication within your mind and body.
 Inner life – your mindset, attitude, and feelings – is an active form of communication.